ThwCorbin/toms-site/src/projects/workers-playtime.md

 Project: A play area to try out code.

-Brief: Move along.
+Brief: User can move along.
 Nothing to see here.

-Background: I needed a play area in our back garden to try out code.
+Background: I needed a play area to try out code using a JAMstack.

-Status: Neither here nor there.
+Status: In the factory canteen.